Too Soon To Blame Payroll Tax For Stagnant Retail Sales?

 "[Consumers] never pulled the plug on their spending," he says, "but clearly all the talk out of Washington had an impact."

 Still, the payroll tax remains target No. 1 for some retailers worried about their future.
 The industry's trade group, the National Retail Federation, released survey results last week that it says showed recent payroll tax changes were heavily swaying shoppers.

-KATHY GRANNIS: Almost half of consumers, about 45 percent, say that they're going to spend less overall as a result of the new federal tax laws," says Kathy Grannis, an NRF spokesperson.
+"Almost half of consumers, about 45 percent, say that they're going to spend less overall as a result of the new federal tax laws," says Kathy Grannis, an NRF spokesperson.

-BOBKOFF: But look closely at the survey, they never actually used the words payroll tax anywhere in its questions.
-Instead, it asked about what it called the new fiscal cliff tax laws.
-Some economists are skeptical many Americans have even noticed their lower take-home pay yet.
+Look closely at the survey, however, and it never actually used the words "payroll tax" anywhere in its questions.
+Instead, it asked about what it called the "new Fiscal Cliff tax laws."
+Some economists are skeptical that many Americans have even noticed their lower take-home pay yet.

 At Wal-Mart, the company is watching closely and says it will lower prices if the payroll tax does change how its customers shop.